The Local Approach to Causal Inference under Network Interference: Conclusion

 \section{Conclusion}

 This paper proposes a new nonparametric modeling framework for causal inference under network interference.
 Rooted networks serve the role of effective treatments in that they index the ways in which the treatment assignments and network structure can influence the agent outcomes.
-We demonstrate the approach with a test for the hypothesis of policy irrelevance, an estimation strategy for average or distributional policy effects, and an empirical illustration studying the effect of network structure on social capital formation.
+We demonstrate our approach with an estimation strategy for average or distributional policy effects, a test for the hypothesis of policy irrelevance, and an empirical illustration studying the effect of network structure on social capital formation.

 Much work remains to be done, as indicated in the discussions of the assumptions and results in the sections above.
 Other potential directions for future work include considering the problem of policy learning under network interference \citep[see for example][]{ananth2020optimal, viviano2019policy, kitagawa2020should}, applying the framework to identify and estimate the parameters of a strategic network formation model \cite[as in for instance][]{de2018identifying}, or semiparametrically estimating average treatment effects for binary treatment \cite[as in, for instance][]{abadie2006large}.
 Ultimately we see our work as one step in a direction allowing for the more flexible econometric modeling of sparse network structures.